meadsteve/meadsteve.github.io/_posts/2022-10-13-how-boring-should-your-teams-codebases-be.markdown

 ## Perspectives on novelty
 Obviously not all new starters to your team are the same.
 Different people have taken different career paths and arrive in your team with a unique set of skills and perspectives.
 There are however trends.
-There might be languages and frameworks that are more popular and common in your specific industry so won't be considered as novel as they would be for a company in a different space.
+There might be languages and frameworks that are more popular and common in your specific industry or specialism.
 Javascript for the web is not novel.
 Javascript for a device driver would be an interestingly novel choice.

 ### Large companies internal transfer?
-Once a company is above a certain size considering people moving about teams internally becomes a factor.
+Once a company is above a certain size then considering people moving internally becomes a factor.
 Erlang as a language choice might be considered novel if the rest of your company writes in Java.
 But if your entire company uses erlang already then it's almost the default language choice and you would have to justify using something else.